-Surfing and service aren’t all we’ll do!
-We will also take cooking and dance lessons, zipline, hike, go on a mangrove animal safari, snorkel and enjoy the pura vida!
+Surfing and service aren’t all we’ll do.
+We will also take cooking and dance lessons, zipline, hike, go on a mangrove animal safari, snorkel and enjoy Costa Rican pura vida!

-- Donate your time and energy to meaningful community service projects in Playa Samara working with local schoolchildren at their schools.
+- Donate your time and energy to meaningful community service projects in Playa Sámara working with local schoolchildren.
 You’ll earn up to 20 hours of community service!

-- See the abundant animal life that Costa Rica is famous for, including sloths, capuchin and howler monkeys, iguanas, parrots, and so much more
+- See the abundant animal life that Costa Rica is famous for, including sloths, capuchin and howler monkeys, iguanas, parrots, toucans and more

 - Go on a safari through a rare coastal mangrove forest

-- Swim and sunbathe while staying at a tropical paradise along the coast
+- Swim, surf, and sunbathe while staying at a tropical paradise along the coast

 - Sea kayak over to a gorgeous island for an incredible snorkeling adventure

 - Prepare a classic Costa Rican meal at a cooking lesson